djplaner/blog/docs/about.md

 ## Evolution

 Initially started in the late 2000s on Wordpress.com ([https://davidtjones.wordpress.com](https://davidtjones.wordpress.com)) to support teaching and research.
-In the Mid-2010s the blog migrated to a self-hosted Wordpress blog ([https://djon.es/blog/]).
-Come 2025 and it was time to leave the increasingly heavyweight complexity of Wordpress behind for Markdown and a static site ([details](https://djon.es/memex/colophon/version-3-memex-design.html)).
+In the Mid-2010s the blog migrated to a self-hosted Wordpress blog ([https://djon.es/wordpress-blog/]).
+Come 2025 and it was time to leave the increasingly heavyweight complexity of Wordpress behind for Markdown and a static site [[a-new-day/index]]

+The evolution goes one see the [[blog-to-do]] for what might come next.

 ## For more ancient history